Protesters flood US cities to fight Trump immigration policy

 Some of the demonstrations were boisterous, others were quiet.

 Five people were arrested outside an ICE office in Dallas for blocking a road.
 At least one arrest was made in Columbus, Ohio, when protesters obstructed a downtown street.
 Light-rail service was temporarily shut down in Minneapolis as thousands of demonstrators got in the way of the tracks.
-A rally in Portland, Maine, grew so large that police had to shut down part of a major street.

-But in Dodge City, Kansas, a 100-person rally led by a Catholic church felt more like a Mass than a protest.

 In rural Marshalltown, Iowa, about 125 people gathered for a march organized by Steve Adelmund, a father of two who was inspired after turning on the news on Father’s Day and seeing children being separated from their families and held in cages.